AlessiaRonchetti/Rental-Stress-Observatory/README.md

 | MinIO console | http://localhost:9001 | `admin` / `password123` |
 | JupyterLab | http://localhost:8888 | token: `bigdata123` |
 | Spark UI | http://localhost:4040 | — |

+> !!!
+The credentials above are **demo values** hard-coded for local use only.
+Do not reuse them in any non-local or production deployment.

 ### Reset Everything